 For the first part of the experiment, the majority of the balls in the box are blue, and a researcher takes out three blue balls in a row and squeezes them so that they squeak.
 The baby then infers that the balls squeak.

-But what happens when you hand that baby a yellow ball from the same box?
-The baby will try to squeeze it, so that it squeaks.
-Babies generalize properties from the blue balls, to the yellow balls.
+But what happens to a baby’s logic when you hand them a yellow ball from the same box?
+The baby will try to squeeze it, so that it makes a sound.
+Babies generalize properties from the blue balls to the yellow ones.

-The second part of the experiment, and even more interesting part, is to see what happens when the sample of balls in the box changes.
-This time, babies are shown the exact same thing (three blue squeaking balls) but they are pulled out of a box of mostly yellow balls, making it not possibly a random sample.
-After seeing the three blue balls squeak, babies are handed the yellow ball, and this time most of them do not try to squeeze them, but rather do something different with them.
+The second part of the experiment, which is even more interesting, is to see what happens when the sample of balls in the box changes.
+This time, babies are shown the exact same thing (three blue squeaking balls), but they are pulled out of a box of mostly yellow balls, making it not possibly a random sample.
+After seeing the three blue balls squeak, babies are handed the yellow ball, and this time most of them do not try to squeeze it, but rather do something different with it.
 Therefore, 15 month-olds will change their behaviors based on the probability of the sample they observed.

-Through Schulz’ experiments, we begin to understand how babies learn about the world that surround them, and how very surprisingly logical their minds really are.
+Now you know a little bit more about a baby’s logic and how your child’s mind works!
+Through Schulz’s experiments, we begin to understand how babies learn about the world that surrounds them, and how very surprisingly logical their minds really are.
 Take a look at her TED Talk to view footage from her experiments, and to learn how she took this data further by studying causal reasoning.